2Ls, 2Es, and 3Es — Come work in the exciting, evolving field of national security law!

 The National Security Law Journal (“NSLJ”) is the only journal at Antonin Scalia Law School at George Mason University School to offer a unique publish-on option as an alternative path to journal membership.
 The publish-on process starts after the write-on competition ends, and allows upper-class students (2Ls, 2Es, and 3Es) to compete for journal membership by submitting a piece of publishable quality on a national security law topic.
 Students who join NSLJ through the publish-on process are invited to join the journal as full Members, have the same opportunities and responsibilities as other full Members, and are eligible to compete for Editorial Board positions.

-Mason students looking to join our journal during the winter publish-on window must submit articles to email@example.com by 11:59 PM EDT on Friday, January 6, 2017.
+Mason students looking to join our journal during publish-on window must submit articles to firstname.lastname@example.org and will be reviewed on a rolling basis.
 This deadline gives students time to finish any seminar papers they may be writing on a national security law topic and improve the papers to meet our “publishable quality” standard.
 We also ask that applicants submit a brief statement of interest (no more than 250 words), a résumé, and contact information.
 (Please see full details below.)

 PUBLISH-ON AT A GLANCE– Another path to journal membership — only available to 2Ls, 2Es, and 3Es (students may select write-on, publish-on, or both)- Students compete for journal membership by submitting a paper related to national security law- Those who submit papers of “publishable quality” are invited to join NSLJ as full Members and can compete for Editorial Board positions- Top papers are considered for publication in upcoming issues